RarelyCharlie/rarelycharlie.github.io/_howto/leave.md

 ## Guests

-To cancel the guest account that 7 Cups generates automatically for you, delete the 7cups.com cookies and data from your browser, or delete the 7 Cups app.
+To cancel the guest account that 7 Cups generates automatically for you, delete the 7cups.com cookies and data from your browser.
+How you delete cookies and data depends on your browser, so this article cannot tell you those things.

-How you delete cookies and data depends on your browser, and how you delete the app depends on your operating system, so this article cannot tell you those things.
+If you visit 7 Cups again, the site will automatically create a new guest account.

 ## Members and listeners